 Goals such as “Lose 50 pounds!” and “Run a marathon!” can be super inspiring, but if not broken down into manageable, doable chunks they can quickly lead to overwhelm and quitting.

-Experts suggest breaking down more ambitious goals into weekly and monthly milestones, which can increase short term motivation and give you feedback on your progress.
+Experts suggest breaking down more ambitious New Year’s resolution goals into weekly and monthly milestones, which can increase short term motivation and give you feedback on your progress.
 Research also shows those who celebrate achieving these milestones along the way and regularly reward themselves for their efforts toward their goals are more likely to stick to their plans and achieve what they set out to do.
 How will you reward yourself when you reach your first milestone?

 Support and resources help!

-Before jumping into action on your resolution an honest assessment of the tools, support, expertise and equipment you have access to can help you fill in the gaps and build on your strengths.
+Before jumping into action on your New Year’s resolution, an honest assessment of the tools, support, expertise and equipment you have access to can help you fill in the gaps and build on your strengths.
 Many people who peter out on their resolutions skip this important step and then end up quitting due to lack of resources and support.
 Your support team can offer accountability, help with troubleshooting obstacles, cheer you on when you are successful and offer support when you are feeling frustrated.
 Taking time to enlist the support of friends, family, coaches or other experts can significantly increase your odds of achieving your goal.
 Who and what do you need in your resolution corner for the best chances of success?

 - Tie your goal to your personal values